 The most famous offshore bank license jurisdiction is the Cayman Islands.
 This country has been THE dominant player in high quality large dollar private banking for decades.
 Here’s everything you need to know about a Cayman Islands bank license in 2018.

 This article on the Cayman Islands bank license is based on experience and speaking with various sources on the island.
 It’s not a the recitation of the law you’ll find across the internet.
-For an article covering multiple jurisdictions, see: Top International Banking Jurisdictions in 2018.

 For example, while the banking statute says $1 million in capital in necessary to get a license, the actual amount of capital required is very different.
 Thus, this post will vary from what you read on other sites… usually written by those with no actual experience in the market.

 The most important thing to know about the Cayman Islands bank license in 2018 is that the island’s banking industry is contracting quickly.
 New government regulations and difficulties maintaining correspondent accounts have reduced the number of banks dramatically.